 - Exhale completely through your mouth, making a whoosh sound to a count of eight.

 - This is one breath.
 Now inhale again and repeat the cycle three more times for a total of four breaths.

-The absolute time you spend on each phase is not important; the ratio of 4:7:8 is important.
-If you have trouble holding your breath, speed the exercise up but keep to the ratio of 4:7:8 for the three phases.
-With practice, you can slow it all down and get used to inhaling and exhaling more and more deeply.
+The absolute time you spend on each phase of this breathing method is not important; the ratio of 4:7:8 is important.
+For those having trouble holding their breath, speed the exercise up but keep to the ratio of 4:7:8 for the three phases.
+Continue to practice, you can slow down your breathing and get used to inhaling and exhaling more and more deeply.